christophetd/censys-subdomain-finder/README.md

 The Censys API has a limit rate of 120 queries per 5 minutes window.
 Each invocation of this tool makes exactly one API call to Censys.

-Feel free to [open an issue](https://github.com/christophetd/censys-subdomain-finder/issues/new) for suggestions or remarks.
+Feel free to [open an issue](https://github.com/christophetd/censys-subdomain-finder/issues/new) or to [tweet @christophetd](https://twitter.com/christophetd/) for suggestions or remarks.